 Political farmers – Maria Catharina Ahlfort and her descendants

-As mentioned earlier, Maria did get her inheritance in the end, or rather her seven children did.
+As mentioned earlier, Maria never got her inheritance, but in the end her seven children did inherit a thousand riksdaler each.
 This would have made a huge difference for them, and it is probable that it was this more than anything which enabled the family to grow so large and prosperous over the following generations.
-Their daughters Hedevig and Ulrica both married soon after receiving the inheritance on their grandmother’s death.
-They both seem to have taken the surname Edman on this occasion, probably in order to advertise the higher status that their newly acquired fortunes had given them.
-However, it is unclear whether this was an official change of name, since it does not seem to have been much used later.

 icon-arrow-right The next section ”A soldier and a farmer” is about the couple’s family life in their tiny cottage.